BeneathTheInk/special-entities/readme.md

 Entities.normalizeEntities( str [, format ] )
 ```

 Takes, `str`, a string and converts all HTML entities into the specified `format`.
 See above for valid formats.
+The default format is `html`.

 ### toCharCode()